-Medical detox is always the first stage of drug and alcohol addiction treatment.
+Medical detox is often the first stage of drug and alcohol addiction treatment.
 Just like any other drug rehab program, medical detox treatments are often personalized for each patient based on factors such as age, medical history, and the substances the person was using.
-A level 1 subacute medical detox is just one of several detox options available at drug and alcohol rehab.
+A level 1 subacute medical detox is just one of several detox options available at America’s Rehab Campuses.

 What Is a Level 1 Subacute Drug Detox?